newyankeecodeshop/GAJavaScript/README.markdown

 	// The above is the same as this, but nicer to read and write id myElement2 = [document callFunction:@"getElementById" withObject:@"myelement"];

+# GAViewStyling

+If you're looking for the code to style UIViews with CSS, it has moved to [another repository](https://github.com/newyankeecodeshop/GAViewStyling).